 For more info on running strong on a meat-free diet, vegetarian recipes, and great running advice follow Matt on Twitter.
 I’m not a vegetarian so it was great to hear Matt’s thoughts on vegetarianism.

 Edit: Did you know that Matt and I partnered on a big project designed to help you qualify for Boston?
-It’s an entire website called Run Your BQ – so check it out if you’re hoping to qualify or run a faster marathon!
+It’s an entire website called Run Your BQ – if you’re hoping to qualify or run a faster marathon, download our free BQ Blueprint report!

 Get the Strength Running PR Guide ebook and tips to run faster (without the injuries).